LorenzoNegri/R-Labs/index.md

 ## Lorenzo Negri R Computational Thinking

-This is a collection of R laboratories and case studies of my continuous improving and coding in Data Science field with R; visualizations, statistics, analysis and other interesting topics.
+This is a collection of R laboratories and case studies of my continuous improving and learning in Data Science field with R; visualizations, statistics, analysis and other interesting topics.

 <div class="toc" markdown="1">
 ## Topics: